-One of the leading experts on fractual fluency will be the first guest speaker during the 2024-25 season of the Krause Science Lecture Series.
-Dr. Richard Taylor, a distinguished physicist from the University of Oregon, will focus on a comprehensive exploration of how fractal patterns influence our understanding of nature and aesthetics.
+One of the leading experts on on the mutual relationships among physics, mathematics, and the visual arts, Dr. Richard Taylor, has accepted the invitation to serve as the 2024 Krause Science Lecturer at Marietta College.
+Dr. Taylor, a distinguished physicist from the University of Oregon, focuses on a comprehensive exploration of how fractal patterns influence our understanding of nature and aesthetics.
 His innovative work has bridged the gap between scientific inquiry and artistic expression.

 The lecture, “Fractal Fluency: The Art and Science of Nature’s Beauty,” will be held on September 4, 2024, at 7:00 p.m. in the McDonough Auditorium, with seating opening at 6:30 p.m.
 As always, the event is free and open to the public.